 Fluctuations in the value of the pound may be a common feature of the Brexit negotiations.
 A drop in the value of the pound could affect the ability of British clubs to recruit foreign players but would make British clubs more affordable for foreign investors.

 Brexit is unlikely to affect the current model of licensing sports broadcasting content on a territorial basis.
 However, one thing for both rights holders and broadcasters to keep their eye on is the European Commission’s Digital Single Market Strategy which, amongst other things, aims to ban unjustified geo-blocking in the EU and promote portability of online content.
 This strategy currently excludes from its remit the territorial licensing of sports broadcasts in terms of geo-blocking so the status quo should be maintained in this regard.
-However, it does seek to enable consumers to view online sports content which they have legally acquired in one member state, while temporality in another member state.
-UK consumers may not be able to enjoy this new flexibility on Brexit and rights holders will need to factor in this new EU-wide online portability when licensing into the EU.
+However, it does seek to enable consumers to view online sports content which they have legally acquired in one member state, while temporarily in another member state.
+UK consumers may not be able to enjoy this new flexibility post-Brexit and rights holders and their agents will need to factor in this new EU-wide online portability when licensing into the EU.
 In addition, on Brexit, the UK will have no input on changes to the Digital Single Market Strategy and any future EU regulation of the broadcasting market which could affect how rights to UK events are sold into the EU.

-Deporting foreign players
+Deporting foreign players?

 Under the Withdrawal Agreement, the UK will guarantee that any rights that EU nationals in the UK have as at the end of the transitional period will continue to be respected.
 The EU27 will reciprocate for UK citizens.